 Migration has never been so massive as is today and the number of refugees all over the world has never been higher.
 The need for international solidarity has never been greater.
 According to Amnesty International, it is the developing regions that host majority of the refugees – those areas provide for 86 % of all the world’s refugees.
 Europe, “the human rights continent”, remains deaf to the pleas for better protection of refugees.
 On the contrary, fear of refugees is being spread through Europe, the security discourse prevails in political and media discussions, walls and camps are being built on the borders of European countries and EU is making extremely problematic and inhumane deals for the deportation of refugees.

-Nevertheless, there is ground for optimism.
+Nevertheless, there is grounds for optimism.
 This is due to many individuals and groups that are willing to engage themselves in building an open, inclusive society that transcends cultural and other differences.
 We would like to thank all the festival guests and partners that are raising awareness with us, as well as the film creators that depict the current reality and stories of people who pose no threat to European security, on the contrary, they are becoming our new neighbours, friends, companions and co-workers.

 MA Franci Zlatar and Marina Uzelac, Slovene Philanthropy